How Urgent Is This Bug?

 - DEFCON 4: Above normal readiness

-DEFCON 1 is a true emergency.
+DEFCON 1 is an emergency.
 DEFCON 5 is a low-priority bug we’ll either eventually fix or ignore.
-The number going up is good.
+For the sake of this discussion, a high number is good and a low number is bad.

 Let’s say that we know nothing about the bug and we’re starting at DEFCON 1.
 When you encounter a bug, ask the following questions: